 Controlling the ingredients and making sure they are natural and come from sustainable sources means I can also highlight ingredients important to my ancestors, and source them locally when possible(!).
 I’m on a mission to learn about and use lots of beneficial botanicals, clays and natural colorants in my soaps.
 By doing this, I’m allowing myself a creative outlet that not only satisfies my need for natural and safe bath products, but also honors my ancestors, in turn helping me to become more me, again.

 If you’d like to come along with me on this soap-making journey, you can follow the @freshwaterstudio account on Instagram.
-You can also check out my Etsy store, where I’ll be stocking soaps and bath bombs as well as card and gift tags.
+You can also check out my Etsy store, where I’ll be stocking soaps and bath bombs as well as cards and gift tags.
 And as always, keep checking back here for more, too!